dhis2/app-runtime/docs/advanced/offline/useDhis2ConnectionStatus.md

 ### Supported versions

-The pings are only sent for server versions that support them, meaning patch versions 2.40.0, 2.39.2, 2.38.4, and 2.37.10. and after.
-For unsupported versions, the hook will still use the incidental network traffic to determind a connections status value.
+The pings are only sent for server versions that support them, meaning patch versions 2.40.0, 2.39.2, 2.38.4, and 2.37.10 and after.
+For unsupported versions, the hook will still use the incidental network traffic to determine a connection status value.